 - Wear sunscreen, sunglasses and a sun hat – the reflections on the lake can be strong even on cloudy days

 - Dress in layers so you can adapt to changing weather and temperatures.
-With the water temperature being so low, it can feel lot cooler on the lake itself
+With the water temperature being so low, it can feel a lot cooler on the lake itself

 - When not in use, protect your phone from splashes with a waterproof pouch